apache/nuttx/configs/stm32f746g-disco/README.txt

     only light testing.

   2015-07-21:  Added a protected build version of the NSH configuration
     (called knsh).
-That configuration is close:  It boots, but is prone to hard faulting.
-It needs a little TLC to be fully usable.
+That configuration is close:  It boots, but I get a hard fault each time I do the NSH "help" command.
+Everything else works fine.
+I am thinking this is a corrupted binary; I am thinking that there is a bad pointer in the command table.
+But this is hard to prove but possible because the steps to produce and load the binary are awkward.

 Development Environment
 =======================